JamesMGreene/gh-cover-letter/GITHUB-TODO.md

  - Users can create new Gists, which is awesome.
 However, I would also like to be able to edit existing Gists.

+### Mobile
+ - I would like to see the GitHub.com online editor experience improved for mobile browsers (e.g. Google Chrome for Android, Firefox for Android, etc.).
+The current experience is extremely challenging:
+    - Screen jumps around
+    - Font size changes
+    - Cursor blurs
+    - etc.

 ### Increasing Popularity
  - We can help more projects migrate to GitHub by providing more streamlined import processes.
    For example, I migrated the Issue Tracker for the [PhantomJS][pjs/repo] project